Heroine (2012 film): Development

-Following the completion of his film, Jail (2009), Bhandarkar began toying with the idea of making a project on the Hindi film industry.
-Along with writer Niranjan Iyengar, the director began developing the story about the life of an actress and later approached UTV Motion Pictures with whom he had worked on several occasions.
+Following the completion of Jail (2009), Bhandarkar began toying with the idea of making a project based on the Hindi film industry.
+Along with screenwriter Niranjan Iyengar, Bhandarkar began developing the story about the life of an actress and later approached UTV Motion Pictures with whom he had worked on several occasions.
 Bhandarkar, who was keen on using the title Heroine for his film, donated ₹100000 to Guddu Dhanoa's charity.
-He later explained that he had been subconsciously preparing for the movie ever since he joined the industry.
+He later explained that he had been subconsciously preparing for the film ever since he joined the industry.

+The first look of Heroine was released as part of the 64th Cannes Film Festival.
+A promotional poster was released during a press conference in which Ronnie Screwvala of UTV Motion Pictures, Aishwarya Rai Bachchan, who was initially chosen as the film's lead, officially announced the film.
+The director said, "The film is a glamorous yet bold story of the internal journey of a superstar.
+I am certain it will appeal to audiences across the globe and Rai was a perfect choice for the role.
+In fact, no one could've played it better."
+Screwvala stated "With Heroine, we plan to take things to the next level.
+When you watch the film, you will feel that the role was written with someone as talented and stunning as Aishwarya in mind."
+The actress too admitted that she was "looking forward to this new journey in the film."
+It was also announced that Rai will have a wardrobe of more than 40 outfits designed by Manish Malhotra in the film.